Colm1711/curdine/README.md

 10. As a first time user, I want to see confirmation page of my order so that I know how much it will cost and they have my correct details
 11. As a first time user, I want to be able to know my order has been accepted
 12. As a first time user, I want to know about the business and it’s ethos
-13. As a first time user, I want to be able to cancel my order
+13. As a first time user, I want to be able to update my profile
 14. As a logged in user, I want to be able to to sign in to, or create an account
 15. As a logged in user, I want to be able to log out of an account
-16. As a first time user, I want to see confirmation page of my order so that I know how much it will cost and they have my correct details
-17. As a first time user, I want to be able to view the business’ social media
+16. As a first time user, I want to be able to view the business’ social media
-18. As a logged in user, I want to be able to cancel my order
-19. As a logged in user, I want to be able to modify my order
+17. As a logged in user, I want to be able to delete my profile

 #### Site Owner